catniplab/vlgp/README.md

 | plot       | raster and dynamics                                                                           |
 | simulation | simulation of Gaussian process, Lorenz dynamics and spike trains                              |
 | util       | lag matrix construction, rotation, load and save                                              |

-## Contact

-If you notice a bug, want to request a feature, or have a question or feedback, please send an email to [yuan.zhao@stonybrook.edu](yuan.zhao@stonybrook.edu).
-We love to hear from people using our code.

-The code is published under the MIT License.